Francode77/hair_removal_ham10000/README.md

 # Conclusion

-The script can check if it's worth to remove and patch the hair regions, then it can save the patched image in the destination folder.
+The algorithm checks which images to patch, then it saves the patched image in the destination folder.

 # Contributors